cartesiam/neai-studio-data-tools/README.md

 ## Formatting data logs

 To format data logs, please use the script `neai_format.py`.
-See [documentation](https://cartesiam-neai-docs.readthedocs-hosted.com/studio/studio.html#ii-general-approach-for-formatting-input-files-properly) for more information on how input files should be formatted.

 What the script can do:
 - Build buffer of data